Arch Linux Installation Guide with Full Root Encryption

 CRITICAL WARNING: Partitioning erases all data on

 /dev/nvme0n1.
 Back up all data to an external drive.
 Runlsblk -fto confirm/dev/nvme0n1.
-Wrong disk = data loss.
-To encrypt existing Arch, skip to Section 8.
-For recovery, see Section 10.
+Wrong disk selection results in data loss.
+To encrypt an existing Arch installation, skip to Section 8.
+For recovery procedures, see Section 10.

 2.1 Verify Disk